openshift/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 #### Patch the Infrastructure Object (optional)

-The cluster cloud controller manager operator reads the state of platform external deployment in the `Infrastructure` custom resource object when the value of `.status.platformStatus.external.cloudControllerManager.state` is set to `External`, the `--cloud-provider` flag will be set to `External` in the Kubelet
+The cluster cloud controller manager operator reads the state of the platform external deployment in the `Infrastructure` custom resource object when the value of `.status.platformStatus.external.cloudControllerManager.state` is set to `External`, the `--cloud-provider` flag will be set to `External` in the Kubelet